genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_DataTable.md

   * **Reference Key Label** - This is the 'key', or the piece of data that will be used to reference a specific row in the data table.
 In the example below we are using ANI, or the callers phone number, to look up the specific row of data.
   > **During construction, ANI is simply the name we are giving this column, or key.
 You can enter any value into this field, but this is the field we will use to find our customer.**

   * **Custom Fields** - These fields are ultimately the data we are trying to gather by looking up the customers ANI.
-This could be simple items such as their name and address or more advanced items such as KB articles that will help an agent troubleshoot their account, or items such as external account numbers for use in future data actions.
+This could be simple items such as their name and address or more advanced items such as KB articles that will help an agent troubleshoot their account, or external account numbers for use in future data actions.
 > **In the image below you can see the 4 variable types for these fields.
 Upon selecting a variable type you will need to name the field, and if desired provide a default value (this is useful if many rows will house the same data for the agent script or routing).**

 ![image](/images/datatableconstruction.PNG)